 Why we remove invasive species from parks and natural areas

-Dog strangling vine, Japanese knotweed and buckthorn are invasive species that are not native to Ontario.
+Dog strangling vine, Japanese knotweed, buckthorn and phragmites are invasive species that are not native to Ontario.
 Invasive species crowd out native species, threaten ecological integrity of parks and natural areas and reduce habitat for wildlife.
 Removing both invasive species before they establish and spread protects our parks and natural areas.

 There are some exemptions available to municipalities under the Pesticide Act that allow us to use pesticides.
 We assess our needs for pesticides on a case-by-case basis, and only use them for forestry and natural resource management where native ecosystems are threatened.
 We never use pesticides for cosmetic reasons.

-How we’re removing dog strangling vine, Japanese knotweed and buckthorn
+How we’re removing dog strangling vine, Japanese knotweed ,buckthorn and Phragmites

-We will use machinery and herbicide to remove buckthorn, Japanese knotweed and dog strangling vine from parks and natural areas.
+We will use machinery and herbicide to remove buckthorn, Japanese knotweed, dog strangling vine and Phragmites from parks and natural areas.

 We assess our parks and natural areas regularly and in many cases, mechanical methods alone are not effective.
 Herbicide is chosen for its overall benefit to the natural area.
 These benefits include: